swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 `(.iceCream, 2)`, ..., `(.kebab, 5)` instead of `(.burger, 1)`, `(.burger, 2)`,
 `(.burger, 3)`, ... `(.kebab, 99)`, `(.kebab, 100)`.

+## Running selected test cases

+If a parameterized test meets certain requirements, the testing library allows users to run specific test cases it contains.
+This can be useful when a test has many cases but only some are failing since it enables re-running and debugging the failing cases in isolation.

+To support running selected test cases, it must be possible to deterministically match the test case's arguments.
+When a user attempts to run selected test cases of a parameterized test function, the testing library evaluates each argument of the tests' cases for conformance to one of several known protocols, and if all arguments of a test case conform to one of those protocols, that test case can be run selectively.
+The following lists the known protocols, in precedence order (highest to lowest):

+1. ``CustomTestArgumentEncodable``.
+1. `RawRepresentable`, where `RawValue` conforms to `Encodable`.
+1. `Encodable`.
+1. `Identifiable`, where `ID` conforms to `Encodable`.

+If any argument of a test case does not meet one of the above requirements, then the overall test case cannot be run selectively.

 ## Topics

 - ``Test(_:_:arguments:)-8kn7a``